Facilitation of skin-to-skin care and parental involvement through the physical environment

 Rationale

 The design of the neonatal unit is fundamental to facilitate parental presence and involvement in care and for skin-to-skin contact throughout the 24 hours.
 The standard specifies important aspects in the physical environment of the NICU that facilitate active parental participation and parent empowerment in daily care.
-Family-centred care, including skin-to-skin contact between infant and parent, is a caring mode for newborn infants that is superior to traditional care in incubators or open beds. (see Infant- & family-centred developmental care) There are ethnographic studies showing that letting parents establish a secluded area around the infants bed gives a feeling of privacy that may increase parental satisfaction and presence, so called safe corners.
-(1)
+(1,2) Infant- and family-centred developmental care, including skin-to-skin contact between infant and parent, is a caring mode for newborn infants that is superior to traditional care in incubators or open beds (see Infant- & family-centred developmental care).
+(3–5) There are ethnographic studies showing that letting parents establish a secluded area around the infants bed gives a feeling of privacy that may increase parental satisfaction and presence, so called safe corners.
+(6)

 Planning for a NICU environment integrates scientific evidence and is also an issue of practical and smart technical and design solutions.
 One main source of information and input should be through visits to units that have gone through the process of redesigning their unit, and discussion with colleagues about strengths and weaknesses of their design.